 Harbor seals make use of the island as a haul-out area in the winter and gray seals have been recorded in the past.
 Bats are also occasionally seen near the area.
 In addition, the waters surrounding Falkner Island are inhabited by many species of fin-fishes such as striped bass, bluefish, flounder, American mackerel and American eel.

 Menunketesuck Island, a 4-acre accreted sand island just offshore of the Salt Meadow Unit, contains extensive intertidal flats, sandbars and shellbars.
-The intertidal area is a significant foraging spot for migrant shorebirds, which roost on the island at higher tides.
-The Menunketesuck Island was recognized as an Important Birds Area by the Audubon Society.
+Officially recognized as an Important Bird Area, the intertidal zone of the island is a significant foraging spot for migrant shorebirds, which roost on the island at higher tides.
+A summer colony of least terns and American oystercatchers has recently used the island to nest and breed.
 The unit is generally closed to the public from April through mid-September to provide breeding habitat for birds.

 Five-acre Outer Island Unit, the southernmost island in the Thimble Islands chain, was donated to the Service in 1995 for environmental education and scientific research purposes.
 There is a cooperative partnership between the Service and the Connecticut State University System to provide environmental education and scientific research programs for the public while assuring the well-being of the migratory bird species that utilize the coastal environments of Long Island Sound.
 This small island serves as important stopover habitat for birds migrating across Long Island Sound during the spring and fall.
 The northern and western portions of Outer Island are closed to the public to provide migratory birds and other wildlife an area free from human disturbance.